Party Wall Surveyors

 Why should I appoint a surveyor?

-Appointed surveyors will prepare a schedule of condition covering the ‘at risk’ parts of the adjoining property before any construction work begins and such is strongly recommended.
+Appointed surveyors will prepare a schedule of condition covering the ‘at risk’ parts of the adjoining property before any construction work begins and this is strongly recommended.
 In the event that damage occurs as a result of the work, a schedule of condition will protect both parties from unfair or misleading claims made by the other party.
 The document provides proof of the property’s condition prior to work so that it can be properly restored in case of damage occurring.

-Surveyors will also prepare a party wall award to regulate the time and manner of works cover by the Act.
+Surveyors will also prepare a party wall award to regulate the time and manner of works covered by the Act.
 The award will cover important aspects such as working hours, access and safeguards to reduce the risk of damage occurring.

 Can building work start before the Award is finalised?